adambard/learnxinyminutes-docs/lean4.html.markdown

     | inl h => right ; apply (succ_of_even_is_odd h)
     | inr h => left  ; apply (succ_of_odd_is_even h)
 /-
 `induction` is not just for natural numbers.
-It is for any inductive type.
+It is for any type, since all types in Lean are inductive.
 -/

 /-